kushanii/jekyll-now/_posts/2020-6-4-EE-Specs.md

 ### NASA specs

-NASA and many of the other bodies in the aerospace industry publish their specs, which can make for great learning material.
-I especially like the International Docking Adapter specification, which specifies how spacecraft need to have their docking interface built in order to attach to the International Space Station.
-It is a great example of how to specify interfaces between systems really well.
+NASA and many of the other organizations in the aerospace industry publish their specs, which can make for great learning material.
+I especially like the [International Docking Adapter specification](https://www.internationaldockingstandard.com/download/IDSS_IDD_Revision_E_TAGGED.pdf), which specifies how spacecraft need to have their docking interface built in order to attach to the International Space Station.
+It is a great example of how to specify interfaces between systems.

 ## Article series